plal99/Google-Meet-Bot/README.md

 - Notify you when classes are about to end (notifies you each and every step)

 ## How it works
+Two codes are needed to run to make this code perfect.
+- `GoogleMeet.py` : This code is made in such a way that, if you run the code before the first class start time, it would wait for the start time and attend all the classes in the temporary timetable.
+- `telegramBot.py` : This is actually a telegram bot.
+It can change your time table, do all kinds of stuff by just using some telegram messages.
+Mainly we are using it to change timetable in the realtime.

+Steps to follow:
+1. Run `telegramBot.py`.
+Change timetable if needed.
+2. Run `GoogleMeet.py`.
+3. Relax !!!

+## In details
 ### Database
 I used sqlite for making a database.
 There are mainly 3 sets of tables.
 - **_sub_** : This contains all the subjects and their corresponding permanent links